Inter-Party Dialogue

 How to communicate about these activities?

-Transparency and Updates: Use various communication channels to provide regular updates on the platform’s activities to the public and involved parties, where considered relevant.
-Given that inter-party dialogues are often informal in nature, and serve to build trust amongst parties in more informal settings, parties may opt for keeping it out of the public eye.
+Transparency and updates: Use various communication channels to provide regular updates on the platform’s activities to the public and involved parties, where considered relevant.
+Given that inter-party dialogues are often informal in nature and serve to build trust among parties in more informal settings, parties may opt for keeping it out of the public eye.

 7.